erichare/harekaplan.github.com/README.md

 harekaplan.github.com
 =====================

-The work of Eric Hare and Andee Kaplan
+The work of Eric Hare and Andee Kaplan.
+Boosh.